SpaceUY/blockchain-guidelines/01_EVM/02_Fundamental_Theoretical_Knowledge.md

 			-   [https://medium.com/@buildwithbhavya/the-math-behind-pump-fun-b58fdb30ed77#:~:text=At%20its%20core%20lies%20a,skipping%20presales%20or%20team%20allocations](https://medium.com/@buildwithbhavya/the-math-behind-pump-fun-b58fdb30ed77#:~:text=At%20its%20core%20lies%20a,skipping%20presales%20or%20team%20allocations)

-	-   Ejercicio Práctico
+	-   Practical Exercise

-		-   Usando [Remix](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null) deployar [ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol).
-Mintear tokens, utilizar los metodos balanceOf, approve, transferFrom etc.. para tener un entendimiento lo más completo posible.
+		-   Using [Remix](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null) deploy [ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol).
+Mint tokens and use the methods balanceOf, approve, transferFrom etc.. to have as complete an understanding as possible.

 		-   Extra:

-			-   (Crear un pool de liquidez en panckakeswap?)

-			-   (Interactuar con AAVE)
+			-   (Create a Liquidity Pool on Pancakeswap?)

+			-   (Interact with AAVE?)

+---

--   Ataques conocidos
+-   **Known Attacks**

 	-   Reentrancy (CEI Pattern)